-We serve this meal to our daughter with the components separated since we can’t expect her to eat a taco like we do without the whole thing falling apart.
+You can try serving this to your toddler with the components separated if they aren’t quite up to holding and eating a regular taco.
 Simply arrange the filling, the tortillas, and toppings on a plate and let them eat them however they like!

-- 2 cups chickpeas (rinsed and drained if canned)
+- 14-ounce can chickpeas (rinsed and drained if canned)

 - 1 small onion, peeled and sliced into slivers